Lynnluxu/MDWebsiteProject/README.md

 ## Install

-<code> git clone https://github.com/Lynnluxu/MDWebsiteProject.git </code>
+<code> git clone https://github.com/Lynnluxu/MDWebsiteProject.git my-app</code>

+<code> cd my-app </code>

-cd to the project, don't forget to run <code>npm install</code> to install all the necessary dependencies.
+Don't forget to run <code>npm install</code> to install all the necessary dependencies.

 ## Preview
+To have a preview of this website, you can run:
-<code>npm start</code>
+<code> npm start</code>
+and click the URL to check the website on your local server.